Information Security

 Maintaining internal procedures and rules

 Personal information protection includes the development of the Personal Information Protection Policy and the Regulations within the Group.
-We also developed the Basic Personal Information Policy and Basic Personal Information Regulation, under which 10 standards have been established concerning information security, including those for document control, computer usage, restricted areas, education, website and social media.
-We rapidly send out notices and establish or revise our rules in response to new threats and risks, and we make sure that employees are thoroughly informed about them.
+We also developed the Basic Personal Information Policy and Basic Personal Information Regulation, under which 9 standards have been established concerning information security, including those for document control, computer usage, outsourcing and procurement,restricted areas, education, website and social media.
+We rapidly send out notices and establish or revise our rules in response to new threats and risks, and we strive to ensure that employees are thoroughly informed about them.

 Establishment of a management system